leonbreedt/FavIcon/README.md

 # FavIcon
-FavIcon is a tiny Swift library for downloading an icon representing a website’s brand.
+FavIcon is a tiny Swift library for downloading the favicon representing a website.

 Wait, why is a library needed to do this?
 Surely it's just a simple HTTP GET of `/favicon.ico`, right?
 Right?
 Well.
 Go have a read of [http://stackoverflow.com/questions/19029342/favicons-best-practices], and see how you feel about programming afterwards.